-- While dying the Easter eggs, add in a color mixing lesson too!
-We added the blue to this pink after to make purple.
+- While dying the Easter eggs, add a color mixing lesson too!
+We added the blue to this pink afterward to make purple.

 - Let dry and remove the stickers.
-Some came off easily, some did not.
+Some came off easily, while some did not.

 Want more Easter Crafts?